17 travel gadgets you need for your next trip or vacation

 It’s never easy to decide what to pack for a trip.
-Whether you’re packing light for a quick business trip or heading out on the next big family vacation, it’s important to bring the right tech.
+Whether you’re packing light for some quick business or heading out on the next big family vacation, it’s important to bring the right tech.
 Here at PCWorld we’re continually testing the latest gadgets to sort the good from the bad.
-This means we’ve had the opportunity to find the best tech gear and accessories specifically for travel.
+This means we’ve had the opportunity to find the best tech gear and accessories built for travel.

 Manage electrical needs with a voltage converter